• Skip to primary navigation

 • Flour - All-purpose flour is used to start the dredging process.
 It helps the egg mixture to adhere to the fish.

-• Egg - The egg is the second coating after the flour.
-It will help the breadcrumbs stick and also keeps the moisture locked in the fish as it cooks.
+• Egg – The egg is the second coating after the flour.
+It will help the breadcrumbs stick and keep moisture locked in the fish as it cooks.

 • Bread crumbs - I like to use Panko as they are lighter, crispier, and have a crunchier texture.

-• Olive oil - You can also use cooking spray.
-Using either on the prepared fish just before frying not only helps it not stick but also makes sure to give it a nice brown crust.
+• Olive oil – You can also use cooking spray.
+Using either on the prepared fish just before frying helps it not stick but gives it a nice brown crust.

 Best Fish to Use for Air Fryer Fish Sticks